-2 min read ✭ Learn how to launch a recurring giving program in just five steps.
+2 min to read ✭ Learn how to launch a recurring giving program in just five steps.

 If you are a nonprofit marketer, you’ve likely at some point heard about the importance of building up your recurring giving program.
 And it’s true, the data is very clear, a recurring donor vs. a first-time donor has a 5 to 6X higher lifetime value.
 However, when we talk to most organizations, due to a lack of resources they have not overly prioritized implementing their own recurring giving program.

 Our founder Cameron Ripley sat down with the Head of Creative of Charity: Water a few months ago and even Charity: Water said that recurring giving is something they felt really late to the game in implementing, but acknowledge that launching Spring, their recurring giving program, has been an absolute game-changer in improving their donation growth and predictability.